Women in Cyber

 free training and paid employment

-PGI are now looking for employers who need to address gaps within their cyber and information security capability who would like to welcome passionate, dedicated, newly qualified cyber professionals to their team.
+PGI is looking for organisations who will address skills gaps within their cyber and information security capabilities, to quickly and cost-effectively recruit passionate, dedicated and newly qualified cyber professionals to their team.

 The cyber gap, the difference between the demand for cyber security professionals and their supply, is projected to reach 1.8million by 2022.
 The UK needs a rapid response that take people with a cyber aptitude to employment as quickly as possible.